aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-sept-oct-2013.md

 </li>
 <li>Pierre presented his work on <a href="https://ocaml.org/meetings/ocaml/2013/slides/chambart.pdf">Improving OCaml high level optimisations</a> that he also presented in a recent <a href="https://ocamlpro.com/blog/2013_05_24_optimisations_you_shouldnt_do">blog post</a>.
 </li>
-<li>Gr&eacute;goire presented his work with Jacques Garrigue on <a href="https://ocaml.org/meetings/ocaml/2013/proposals/runtime-types.pdf">Runtime types in OCaml</a>.
+<li>Grégoire presented his work with Jacques Garrigue on <a href="https://ocaml.org/meetings/ocaml/2013/proposals/runtime-types.pdf">Runtime types in OCaml</a>.
 In particular, he showed how abstraction is hard to deal with, as there is a dilemma between the ability to write powerful polytipic functions and the preservation of the abstraction wanted by the developer for code modularity.
 </li>
-<li>Finally, &Ccedil;agdas presented his work on <a href="https://ocaml.org/meetings/ocaml/2013/slides/bozman.pdf">Profiling the Memory Usage of OCaml Applications without Changing their Behavior</a>.
+<li>Finally, Çagdas presented his work on <a href="https://ocaml.org/meetings/ocaml/2013/slides/bozman.pdf">Profiling the Memory Usage of OCaml Applications without Changing their Behavior</a>.
 This new profiler will be able to provide precise memory information on production OCaml software, by snapshoting the memory and recovering type information.
 It is currently being tested on several projects, such